Anomaly Detection in Medical Imaging with Deep Perceptual Autoencoders: Conclusions

 \section{Conclusions}

-In this paper, we evaluated a range of state-of-the-art image anomaly detection methods, the performance of which we found to be sub-optimal in the challenging medical problems.
-We proposed a new method that uses an autoencoder to understand normal data representation, with optimization being performed with regard to perceptual loss in the regime of progressive growing training.
-To overcome the problem of setting up the model on new data, we propose to use a small set of anomalous examples of a limited variation -- just to select the model’s hyperparameters.
-We believe that this realization reflects real-world scenarios, allowing consistent structuring of the experiments, and enabling the generation of reproducible results in the future.
-The proposed approach achieved 0.943 ROC AUC in the detection of metastases and 0.926 in the detection of abnormal chest X-rays.
-Our work establishes a new strong baseline for image anomaly detection.
+In this manuscript, we evaluated a range of state-of-the-art image anomaly detection methods, the performance of which we found to be sub-optimal in the challenging medical problems.
+We proposed a new method that uses an autoencoder to understand the representation of the normal data, with optimization being performed with regard to perceptual loss in the regime of progressive growing training.
+To overcome the problem of setting up the model on the new data, we propose to use a small set of anomalous examples of a limited variation \yellow{simply for selecting} the model’s hyperparameters.
+We believe that this realization reflects real-world clinical scenarios, \yellow{allows} consistent structuring of the experiments, and \yellow{enables} the generation of reproducible results in the future.
+The proposed approach achieved 0.934 ROC AUC in the detection of metastases and 0.926 in the detection of abnormal chest X-rays.
+Our \yellow{work, thus, establishes} a new strong baseline for anomaly detection in medical imaging. \\

 \appendices